-Apollo 14 & 12 photos are taken in perfect sequence
+Photos from Apollo 12 and Apollo 14 are in perfect sequence

 The work of whistleblowers within NASA.

-This article will show you that someone has used the same sequence of images for the Earth rise event during Apollo 14 and Apollo 12.
-In December 1969 Apollo 12 did bring back the following Hasselblad images AS12-47-6879 to 6895 of the Earth rise.
-In February 1971 Apollo 14 did also bring back Hasselblad images from the Earth rise AS14-66-9224 to 9228.
+This article will demonstrate that someone has used the same sequence of images of an "Earthrise" event for Apollo 14 and Apollo 12.
+In December 1969 Apollo 12 brought back Hasselblad images of the Earth gradually appearing over the lunar horizon (images AS12-47-6879 to 6895).
+In February 1971 Apollo 14 also brought back Hasselblad images of an Earthrise (AS14-66-9224 to 9228).

-These images from Apollo 14 and Apollo 12 are from one and the same film sequence as we will show you.
-We have put the five Apollo 14 images before the seventeen Apollo 12 images.
-When you look at the main crater you will see that those image from two different missions are taken in sequence.
-When that is the case the Earth is added into the images later.
-Images below are from Apollo 14 magazine 66 and Apollo 12 magazine 47.
+These images from Apollo 14 and Apollo 12 are from one and the same film sequence, as we will show you.
+We have put the five Apollo 14 images in front of the seventeen Apollo 12 images.
+If you look closely at the craters, particularly the largest crater in the middle, you can see that these images, supposedly from two different missions, are part of the same sequence.
+The images below are from Apollo 14 magazine 66 and Apollo 12 magazine 47.

-Apollo 14 and Apollo 12 Earth rise images are taken in sequence even the shades are the same, any comments NASA?
+Apollo 14 and Apollo 12 Earthrise images were taken in sequence, even the shadows are the same.
+Any comments NASA?